 There is actually some sound reasoning behind their decision and that reasoning has to do with our near-peer adversaries.

-Does The Military Really Need The New 6.8×51?
+Does The Military Need The New 6.8×51?

 During an Army Press Briefing on the Next Generation Squad Weapon, Brigadier General Larry Q. Burris, the Army’s Soldier Lethality Cross-Functional Team Director, said their goal was to achieve a "clear, decisive, and sustainable overmatch against our near-peer adversaries."

-What is a near-peer adversary? a near-peer adversary is a country with a large industrial base and military capabilities close to that of the United States.
+What is a near-peer adversary?
+A near-peer adversary is a country with a large industrial base and military capabilities close to that of the United States.
 If you’re up to speed on who the military superpowers are around the world, then that statement alone should tell you who our near-peer adversaries are.
 And it’s not the middle east.
 We’re talking about China and Russia.

 The reasoning for the new 6.8×51 cartridge is a result of an analysis of what our near-peer adversaries are using, so let’s quickly unpack that to give you a better understanding of the why.